Resident234/php.net/pages/www.php.net_function.class-implements.php.md

 ?>
 ```

-would check if &apos;your-interface&apos; is ONE of the implemented interfaces.
+would check if 'your-interface' is ONE of the implemented interfaces.
 Note that you can use something similar to be sure the class only implements that, (whyever you would want that?)